Amar-Sri-MS/FunTools/csr_peek/README.md

     $ make libcsr

 Creates the library (archive) under csr-rt.
 Other tools can be written both as frontend and backend to use this tool.
 Frontend could be tools like dpcsh, and backend could be socket/RPC/JTAG to write these values to the chip.

+## Cleanup

+### Basic cleanup

+    $ make clean

+Cleans up everything, except the C++ generated files & the CSR definitions that have been pulled in

+### Clean everything

+    $ make distclean

+Cleans up the whole distribution, including generated files.
+Usually, this is needed if CSR defintions have changed.

+## Example Program

-An example of how to use this library is provided in csr-rt/test/prog.cpp
+A simple example of how to use this library is provided in csr-rt/test/prog.cpp
+Note: This only writes to a dumb backend (screen).
+For this library to be useful, it has to be linked against other backends.